Currency Exchange Toronto

 Currency Exchange

 Currency exchange is changing one currency to another for the purpose of travel, purchase or investment.
 According to a study of Bank for International Settlements, daily average was more than $6 trillion trading volume.
 Currency Mart acts as a counter-party to an off-exchange or an over-the-counter forex transaction of cash, financial instruments, futures contracts, options on futures contracts.
 Currency exchange is a decentralized market and operates 24 hours per day around the globe.
 London, New York and Tokyo are the three major currency exchange markets and followed by cities of Hong Kong and Singapore.
-Decentralized market means each currency exchange broker offers its own buy in and sell out exchange rates.
+Decentralized market means each currency exchange broker offers its own buy and sell exchange rates.
 The rates are determined based on the demand, inventory and supply of the particular dealer and also the interbank rates at that moment.
 That is why exchange rates at the same moment are similar, but different broker to broker.

 Currency Exchange Market of Canada